 Proposed by Miguel from travelsauro.com

 Switzerland is a country that needs no introduction.
-Located in the heart of the Alps, this little country offers amazing landscapes for all kind of the nature lovers.
+Located in the heart of the Alps, this little country offers amazing landscapes for all kinds of nature lovers.

 You should definitely be in good shape, though.
 Be ready to hike for about 5-8 hours a day, cross several high passes, walk over rugged terrains and climb some steep hills.
 If you complete the entire circuit, you’ll understand why it is considered one of the most scenic routes on the planet!